 - 662 tonnes of embodied CO2-e emissions that would have come from new concrete and steel structure

 - 2,870 tonnes of demolition waste that would otherwise have gone into landfill

 - 10 million litres of potable water that would have been needed for new concrete.

 Every building upgrade is a regeneration opportunity

-Tenants vacating a building presents an opportunity to regenerate urban space that would otherwise lay dormant, actively contributing to a more vibrant city life for all.
+Whenever tenants vacate a building there is an opportunity to regenerate urban space that would otherwise lay dormant, actively contributing to a more vibrant city life for all.

-Right now, hundreds of earthquake-prone buildings in Wellington are listed for seismic upgrades to bring them in line with current legislation.
-Rather than doing the bare minimum to get these properties up to code, owners and developers should be incentivized to seize the opportunity to regenerate these buildings.
+For example, there are hundreds of earthquake-prone buildings in Wellington right now which are listed for seismic upgrades to bring them in line with current legislation.
+Rather than doing the bare minimum to get these properties up to code, owners and developers should be incentivised to seize the opportunity to regenerate.

-If we are serious about reducing our carbon footprint, it’s time to draw a line in the sand and push back against bare minimum upgrades or the carbon-hungry strategy of “demolish and re-build”.
-Wherever possible, we should be up-cycling our existing building stock, harnessing building regeneration to dramatically reduce our carbon emissions.
+If we are serious about reducing our global carbon footprint, it’s time to draw a line in the sand and push back against bare minimum upgrades or the carbon-hungry strategy of “demolish and re-build”.
+Wherever possible, we should be up-cycling our existing building stock and harnessing building regeneration to dramatically reduce our carbon emissions.